-Celebrating indigenous culture at the Pujllay Festival of Tarabuco
+Celebrating indigenous culture at the Pujllay Festival in Tarabuco

-Volunteer project: In 2014 UNESCO declared the Tarabuco carnival, known as the "Pujllay" as Intangible Heritage of Humanity for its originality and indigenous cultural richness.
+Volunteer project: In 2014, UNESCO declared the Tarabuco carnival, known as the "Pujllay", as Intangible Heritage of Humanity for its originality and indigenous cultural richness.
 This cultural manifestation belongs to the Yampara culture of the Quechua Nation which is one of the strongest and most warlike for its cultural resistance.
-It is important to make this great indigenous culture visible to the world with the collaboration of volunteers and local community.
+The carnival takes place in the municipality of Tarabuco where indigenous communities parade in multicolored dances.
+The party is the best opportunity to meet and admire this great community culture that maintains its multicolored ancestral fabric.
+It is important to make this great indigenous culture visible to the world with the help of volunteers and local community.

 Volunteers will be involved in the following activities:

 • Promotion and media coverage of the Pujllay festival in Tarabuco.

 • Visiting places of alternative tourism in Cochabamba, Sucre (World Heritage) and Tarabuco.

 • Support the garbage recycling works in Tarabuco, generated by the carnival.